jellebecude/getting-started-scan/README.md

 Make sure your kube-config file is in the right location, and includes the correct cluster.
 On Windows it can be found in: `%USERPROFILE%\.kube\config` or (Mac/Linux `~/.kube/config`) .
 For alternative locations you can make it known to kubectl with: e.g. `export KUBECONFIG=PathTo/kube.config` (Linux/MacOS version).

 Test with: `kubectl get nodes`, you'll see your Kubernetes cluster nodes and name show up.
+You probably want this to be ```docker-desktop```.

 ## 1.4.
 Ingress NGINX controller